 I’m thrilled to finally be getting my popular local DSLR photography class, Momtographie, released into 6-week online option!
 The course materials have been so much fun to compile and right now I’m offering a free mini-class called ‘One Ingredient Fix’, which will be a bit of a peek of what Momtographie Online will have to offer.

 Beryl Ayn Young is a wife, mama, teacher, and photographer offering photography lessons and classes to nourish the mind, body, and soul.
 She’s the creator of the Momtographie Online E-course offering moms a 6-week recipe for photographic success.
-Get a sneak peek of what Momtographie Online will offer by joining Beryl right for a FREE mini-class One Ingredient Fix starting March 25.
 Check out her site for all the details.